Christopher Caldwell (journalist)

-Christopher Caldwell (born 1962) is a conservative American journalist who was raised in Massachusetts.
+Christopher Caldwell (born 1962) is a conservative American journalist.
 He is a contributing writer for The New York Times and The Wall Street Journal, a contributing editor at the Claremont Review of Books, and a member of the editorial committee of the French quarterly Commentaire.
 He is the author of Reflections on the Revolution in Europe: Immigration, Islam and the West and The Age of Entitlement: America Since the Sixties.
 Previously, he was a senior editor at the now defunct The Weekly Standard and a columnist for the Financial Times.
 He was also a former contributor of book reviews to Slate.

 Early life and education

 Caldwell was born in Lynn, Massachusetts, and graduated from Harvard College.

 Career

 He was a senior editor at the now defunct The Weekly Standard and a columnist for the Financial Times.
 He was also a former contributor of book reviews to Slate.

 He has been a contributing writer for The New York Times and The Wall Street Journal, a contributing editor at the Claremont Review of Books, and a member of the editorial committee of the French quarterly Commentaire.